 - Webinar: A video recording from a webinar discussing the above aspects, and architecture, RIC internals, use cases, with a special focus on traffic steering: O-RAN Architecture and Use Cases – YouTube

 - Slides: Sign up for our newsletter to get a free copy of slides on O-RAN Architecture and Use Cases

 - Training: Sign up for our O-RAN System Overview Course.

 - Poster (High quality, printer-friendly, A3): Subscribe to get your O-RAN Poster copy.

 Russell Lundberg has 30+ years of experience working in mobile technology for MNOs around the world, specializing in greenfield buildouts, quality of service, cost-effective operations, 5G, and Open RAN.
-Presently Russell is Principal at Intelefy LLC, consulting with Mobile Network Operators and others interested in wireless technologies.
+Presently Russell is Principal at Intelefy LLC, consulting to Mobile Network Operators and others interested in wireless technologies.
 He also helps Telecom Pros develop their careers through outreach, education, and mentorship.
 Intelefy has hosted over 10,000 Telecom Pros in our training webinars.
-At Rimedo Labs, Russell serves as an Advisory Board Member.
+At RIMEDO Labs, Russell serves as an Advisory Board Member.

 Follow Russell on LinkedIn; subscribe to his Newsletter; join his Standard Operating Procedure live broadcast every Sunday at 5 PM UTC.